anna099/hegel/introduction/1-introduction.md

 world, from divinity, and from the universal.
-As Hegel sees it, the unhappiness of dualism exists in science and philosophy as well -- and these problems, just like the spiritual and religious ones above, can also be understood by understanding modernity's development upon ancient thought.
+As Hegel sees it, the unhappiness of dualism exists in science and philosophy as well -- and these problems, just like the spiritual and religious ones above, can also be understood by considering modernity's development upon ancient thought.
 In the modern age, science underwent a huge revolution, which Alexandre Koyré describes in broad terms as